votingworks/vxsuite/libs/ballot-encoder/src/v0/README.md

 > Size: 3 vote bytes

-### A non-trivial number of contests with votes for all of them
+### A non-trivial number of contests, skipping one vote

 ```
       #1, 1st candidate